Eugenio Pizzuto

-Eugenio Pizzuto Puga (born 13 May 2002) is a Mexican professional footballer who plays as a midfielder for Liga MX club Tigres UANL.
+Eugenio Pizzuto Puga (born 13 May 2002) is a Mexican professional footballer who plays as a midfielder for Liga MX club Atlante, on loan from Tigres UANL.

 Club career

 Early career

-Born in San Luis Potosí, Pizzuto was first spotted at the age of 12 in 2013 by scout Jess Ibrom of the New Zealand-based Asia-Pacific Football Academy which worked in association with Chelsea FC (now merged with professional side Wellington Phoenix) during open trials in the city of Monclova, Mexico.
+Born in San Luis Potosí, Pizzuto was first spotted at the age of 12 in 2013 by talent identification scout Jess Ibrom of the New Zealand-based Asia-Pacific Football Academy which worked in association with Chelsea FC (now merged with professional side Wellington Phoenix) during open trials in the city of Monclova, Mexico with over 150 players attending from throughout Mexico.
 Following his performances, Pizzuto was offered a place in the academy along with a scholarship to Scots College in Wellington.

-Pachuca

 Following his time at Wellington Phoenix - where he was unable to play organised club football due to FIFA laws preventing the international transfer of minors - Pizzuto returned to Mexico and joined the youth ranks of Pachuca in 2018.

 On 21 January 2020, Pizzuto made his professional debut during a Copa MX group stage match against Ascenso MX club Venados.
 Four days later, Pizzuto made his Liga MX debut, coming on as a 59th-minute substitute for Franco Jara in an eventual 3–0 loss against León.
 However, just nine minutes after coming on, Pizzuto broke his fibula and dislocated his ankle after getting his foot caught on the pitch.

-Lille
+Europe

 On 1 August 2020, Pizzuto joined French side Lille on a free transfer.
 He debuted for the club's reserve team, Lille II, on 10 October, coming on as a substitute on the 58th minute against US Maubeuge, winning 3–1.
 He appeared on the bench for the first team for first time as an unused substitute on 22 November in a league match against Lorient, winning 4–0.
 On 17 January 2022, Pizzuto's contract was terminated by Lille making him a free agent.

-Braga

 On 26 January 2022, Pizzuto joined Braga.

-Tigres UANL
+Return to Mexico

 On 14 June 2023, Pizzuto returned to Mexico and joined Tigres UANL as a free agent.
+He was released in January 2026.

+In January 2026, Pizzuto signed with Atlante in the Liga de Expansión MX.

+On 16 July, Pizzuto scored in Atlante's first match in the top flight after a 12-year absence, the first in a 2–1 away loss against Necaxa.
+The following match week, he scored the equalizing goal against América as the score remained at 1–1 at the Estadio Azteca.